JOIN LOGIN JOIN

 Grey & Metallics: Citadel Paint Colour Chart Highlights

 citadel color guide pdf paint conversion chart vallejo army painter miniatures 3Metallics and greys are the unsung heroes of miniature painting.
-Whether you’re trying to get that battle-worn look on a suit of power armor or dry brushing some dirt on a tank, these colors do the heavy lifting.
-Old-timers might remember Boltgun Metal, one of the most iconic metallic paints Citadel ever made.
+Old-timers might remember Boltgun Metal, one of Citadel’s most iconic metallic paints.

 How to Use the Citadel Paint Chart for Beginners